 |Vitamin C (mg)||0||0|

-In addition, the longer aging time and improper storing (e.g. fluctuate in temperature) may usually lead to an increase of histamine buildup due to microbial activity.
+The long aging time and improper storing of cheese (e.g. fluctuate in temperature) may lead to increase histamine buildup due to the microbial activity.
 So, make sure your unfinished cheese is always properly stored and refrigerated.
+I have an article about how long the gorgonzola gone bad if left out.

 Lactose and FODMAP